 Technical analysis focuses on a stock’s historical price pattern, as portrayed on charts, to predict future price movements.
 You must have seen people staring at charts on multiple screens at a time, They actually perform technical analysis.

-There is a common misconception that Technical Analysis is only for short term traders, that’s not true.
-You can use Technical Analysis for intraday, Swing trades or long term investment.
 Fundamental Analysis simply tells you ‘What to Buy’ and Technical Analysis simply tells you ‘When to Buy’.

 Technical analysis is a method used by traders to forecast future price movements of stocks by analysing past trading activity.
 Chart patterns and statistical numbers are used extensively by technical analysts.
 Technical analysts believe that the fundamental elements of a stock’s value are already represented in the stock price.
 They also believe that stock prices move in identifiable trends over a period of time which is true in most of the cases.

 In 1980 Donald Lambert featured Commodity Channel Index (CCI) in Commodities magazine.
 The Commodity Channel Index (CCI) is a versatile indicator that can be used to identify a new trend or warn of extreme conditions.
 The Interesting thing was, Lambert originally developed CCI to identify cyclical turns in commodities, but later people identified that CCI indicator can be successfully applied to indices, ETFs, stocks, and other securities.